Taylor-Bracone/ist412/README.md

 ● Shopping Cart -- integral to e-commerce platforms and recognizable

 Riley Surratt:
-● Chain of Responsibility -- isolates behavior requirements to handle requests
+● Chain of Responsibility -- isolates behavior requirements to handle requests (used for NotificationChain, OrderNotifier, CustomerNotifier, DelivererNotifier, and RestaurantController)

-● Notifications -- keeps users apprised and engaged
+● Notifications -- keeps users apprised and engaged (used in the adding to shopping cart function as a dialog and used in the notification of order status to customer and deliverer for bare-bones notification implementation)

 Melisa Tasel:
 ● Iterator Pattern -- improves efficiency of list access